RalucaENC/GetJsonAndValidateDataFromXlsx/README.md

 # GIT README

-This repository contains several files related to the functionality of a custom action plugin in WebCon Workflow.
+This repository contains several files related to the functionality of a custom action plugin in WebCon BPS.
 Each file serves a specific purpose and contributes to the overall functionality of the plugin.

 ## Files Description